 Information on prior assessment period ANI(s) and what actions the licensee took or is taking to address the ANI(s) to decide if the ANI(s) are closed or remain open.

 The LPR facility assessment package shall not include Unresolved Items, Written Event Reports, Discretion, or minor violations.
-The LPR facility assessment package shall not include enforcement actions issued during the assessment period if the enforcement action was assessed as an exception, Section 06.03(x) or Section 06.04(a)(2), during the last LPR.Area(s) Needing Improvement (ANI).
+The LPR facility assessment package shall not include enforcement actions issued during the assessment period if the enforcement action was assessed as an exception, Section 06.03(x) or Section 06.04(a)(2), during the last LPR.

+For facilities under construction, whether as major modifications for existing licensees or new facilities under construction with an approved NRC license, Construction Open Items and URIs for construction activities should be reviewed during the LPR to ensure closure timeliness and consider if adjustments to NRC inspections are needed in the construction performance area.

+Area(s) Needing Improvement (ANI).
 The assessment of the ANI shall be conducted for each performance area of each fuel facility undergoing the licensee’s performance review for inspection activities.
 The ANI assessment should evaluate the enforcement actions issued during the assessment period and determine if a trend exists in the licensee’s violations (for inspection).
 The assessment shall address performance in each of the performance areas as well as discuss overall history and patterns in performance that may affect multiple performance areas.
 The staff should maintain predictability and consistency of assigning issues to performance areas over the assessment period.
 The assessment of the ANI should address the definition of ANI provided in Section 04.01 of this IMC and identified ANI items should be discussed and agreed upon by consensus between DFRSS, DORS, and DFM as indicated in Section 06.03 (j).

 In the identification of an ANI, the staff should evaluate the amount of inspection resources that should be recommended for the current or upcoming inspection schedule.
 Staff should discuss the types of inspections that may be necessary to address an ANI (i.e., additional hours to the inspection program, Problem Identification and Resolution (PI&R), Safety Culture inspection, etc.).
 Staff should recommend changes to the NRC inspection and oversight program, as described in IMC 2600, and IMC 2694 for new licensees including focus, inspection emphasis, resources, and inspection frequency as well as any applicable adjustment to the LPR assessment period length.